josshartmann/de-northwind-indicium/README.md

 git clone https://github.com/josshartmann/de-northwind-indicium.git
 ```

-2. Start by setting up PostgreSQL databases using Docker Compose:
+2. Start by setting up PostgreSQL databases using Docker Compose.
+To ensure a smooth setup, please make sure you are in the root directory of the project before running the following command.
+Also, ensure that the PostgreSQL port (default: 5432) is available:

 ```
 docker-compose up